Nikos-Michelis/php/README.md

-This is a simple PHP registration and login form with account verification.
+This is a simple PHP registration and login form with account verification and SQL-injection mechanism.

 Feature updates: